-Light bites are free throughout the flight, including a beef brisket sandwich, pasta, fresh fruit, biscuits etc. Breakfast is cereal and fruit plate or the hot option is an omelette with sausage and bacon, a hash brown and beans, plus salad and a pastry.
+Light bites are free throughout the flight, including a beef brisket sandwich, pasta, fresh fruit, biscuits, etc. Breakfast is cereal and fruit plate, or the hot option is an omelet with sausage and bacon, a hash brown and beans, plus salad and a pastry.

 Overall the food is much better than Economy.